 In July 2006, he was inducted into Baseball Reliquary's Shrine of the Eternals in Pasadena.
 In the 2009 World Baseball Classic, Valenzuela was the pitching coach for Mexico.

 In February 2007, at its annual awards luncheon, the Southern California Sports Broadcasters Association named Valenzuela, a native of Navajoa, Sonora, Mexico, as the co-winner of the Foreign Language Broadcaster of the Year Award, marking his first such honor.
-In 2011, Valenzuela received his second Foreign Language Broadcaster of the Year Award.
+In 2008, Valenzuela was honored by National Spanish-language television network Univision at the first annual "Premios Deportes" as one of the most prominent Hispanic athletes in history with a lifetime achievement award, "Premio Leyenda Deportiva."
+On August 23, 2009, Valenzuela participated, along with Jarrín and Yñiguez, in the first- ever regular season, dedicated, Spanish-language telecast of a Dodger game.
+PRIME TICKET aired the afternoon game against the Cubs on their sister network, FOX Sports West.

 On August 23, 2009, Valenzuela participated, along with Hall of Fame Broadcaster Jaime Jarrín and Pepe Yñiguez, in the first-ever regular season, dedicated, Spanish-language telecast of a Dodger game.
 Dodger broadcast partner PRIME TICKET aired the afternoon game against the Cubs on their sister network, FOX Sports West.

-In 2010, Valenzuela was the subject of an ESPN "30 for 30" film "Fernando Nation."
+Valenzuela was the subject of an ESPN "30 for 30" film "Fernando Nation."
 The Dodgers supported the creation of the film directed by Cruz Angeles on the cultural impact of his career.
-"Fernando Nation" was added to ESPN's fall schedule and premiered on ESPN Deportes on October 24 and on ESPN on October 26.
-In 2011, Valenzuela made his first trip to the Dominican Republic to be inducted into the Latino Baseball Hall of Fame at Casa de Campo in La Romana.
+"Fernando Nation" was added to ESPN's fall schedule and premiered on ESPN Deportes on October 24, 2010 and on ESPN on October 26, 2010.
+In 2011, Valenzuela received his second Foreign Language Broadcaster of the Year Award.
+Also in 2011, the city of Los Angeles and Los Angeles Mayor Antonio Villaraigosa selected the legendary lefty as the Hope of Los Angeles awardee.
+Valenzuela was honored at City Hall as part of LA's opening ceremonies for Latino Heritage Month.
+That same year, Valenzuela made his first trip to the Dominican Republic to be inducted into the Latino Baseball Hall of Fame at Casa de Campo in La Romana.

-Throughout his ten seasons as a broadcaster, Valenzuela has teamed up with the Dodgers to bring children's groups from the community to select home games as part of the Amigos de Fernando Program.
-As a result of this program and his continued community involvement, the Reviving Baseball in Innercities Program (RBI) honored Valenzuela with a Lifetime Achievement award at its annual banquet in February 2007.
+For ten seasons during his broadcast career, Valenzuela teamed up with the Dodgers to bring children's groups from the community to select home games as part of the Amigos de Fernando Program.
+Valenzuela is currently committed to the Dodgers' Dreamfields program regularly attending dedications and participating in clinics.
+As a result of this and his continued community involvement, the Reviving Baseball in Innercities Program (RBI) honored Valenzuela with a Lifetime Achievement award at its annual banquet in February 2007.
 Valenzuela also hosted a Carne Asada Sunday event during the 2009 season.
-All proceeds from the event, at which fans got the chance to meet Valenzuela and enjoy carne asada with him, benefited the Dodgers Dream Foundation.
+All proceeds from the event, at which fans got the chance to meet Valenzuela and enjoy carne asada with him, benefited the Los Angeles Dodgers Foundation.

-Valenzuela supports the development of baseball in Mexico, hosting Little League teams from Mexico at Dodger Stadium and also maintaining a relationship with Liga Mexicana de Béisbol (LMB).
-Valenzuela plans on coaching in the 2013 World Baseball Classic for team Mexico as he did for the 2006 and 2009 WBCs.
-He is an avid golfer and regularly participates in charity golf tournaments including those of his former teammates.
+Valenzuela supports the development of baseball in Mexico, hosting Little League teams from Mexico at Dodger Stadium and also maintaining a relationship with the Liga Mexicana del Pacifico (LMP), a league in which he played several years.
+Valenzuela returned to the 2013 WBC last year as pitching coach on Team Mexico.
+Valenzuela also coached in the 2006 and 2009 World Baseball Classic tournaments.
+He is an avid golfer, active participant in the Dodgers' Latino initiatives including the yearlong Viva Los Dodgers days, partakes annually in the Dodgers' Holiday Mall Tour and regularly competes in charity golf tournaments.

 Valenzuela and his wife Linda have four children, Ricky, Fernando Jr., Linda and Maria Fernanda.
 He resides in Los Angeles.